siddharthadhyani/NewsLens-Phase-2/README.md

 ## 🎯 Problem Statement.

 News consumers are exposed to huge amounts of information every day.
-A news story can influence perception not only through the facts it presents, but also through the way those facts are written and framed.
+A news story can influence perception not only through the facts it presents, but also through the way those facts are written and framed..

 Common warning signals include: